Woman not wearing mask arrested, faces more charges for breaching COVID-19 measures

 "Investigations into the woman’s alleged involvement in the several cases of failing to wear a mask in public places are ongoing," said the police and ICA.

+"Such conduct poses a real risk to public health given the current COVID-19 situation."

-The police said they will seek an order from the court to remand Phoon for psychiatric assessment.
+The police also said they have consulted the Attorney-General's Chambers and will seek a court order to remand Phoon for psychiatric assessment.

 BOOKMARK THIS: Our comprehensive coverage of the COVID-19 pandemic and its developments